Tasmanian Committee Information

 Ms Linda Pearn

 Linda is an Educational and Developmental Psychologist and Board-Approved Supervisor committed to practitioner wellbeing, thriving, learning and development.
-She is currently the Treasurer of CEDP-TAS, and has been actively involved in the committee over the past 35 years, including roles as Chair and Secretary.
+She is currently the Treasurer of CEDP-TAS, and has been actively involved in the committee for 36 years, including roles as Chair and Secretary, supporting many professional learning and networking activities.

 In practice, Linda focuses on professional and systemic self-care through supervision, consultation, and ongoing professional learning.
 In her career she values being a compassionate and effective practitioner and educator.